How to start a Christian Blog – Christian Blogging Tips

 When you are able to share practical and useful content with your readers, only then will they be interested in what you have to say.

-But before you are able to share great content you need to decide on your blogging niche.
+But before you are able to create valuable content you need to decide on your blogging niche.

 How to choose a blogging niche

 So how do you actually find your niche?
 I wrote a Devotional more than a year ago that actually deals with that exact question.
-I highly recommend you sign up for my FREE RESOURCE LIBRARY here and download it.
+I highly recommend you sign up for it here and download it.

 However, if you are lazy and don’t want to meditate on your calling as a blogger for the next five days, here is the answer.